-Our approach can complement experimental and classroom studies due to its large-size scale and comprehensive measurement of proficiency.
-In particular, the approach has the statistical power to detect effects that might otherwise not be detectable.
-The diverse sample in combination with professional language testing scores as well as background information affords research questions about many concepts (and their relationships) that play a key role in SLA research.
-Central to the approach is the STEX data, which was collected over 22 years.
-Although STEX is primarily a language test, research opportunities have been recognized as a central aspect from the beginning of the STEX administration.
-This is illustrated by the questionnaires, which have always been part of the STEX administration procedures.
-The operationalization of age of first exposure as based on self-reported age of arrival is standard in SLA research.
-L1-Ln linguistic dissimilarity is based on the self-reported L1 (mother tongue) of the learner.
+Our approach must be seen as complementary to experimental and classroom studies due to its large-size scale and comprehensive measurement of proficiency.
+In particular, our approach has the statistical power to detect effects that might otherwise not be detectable (cf. Vanhove 2013, Hartshorne et al. 2018).
+The diversity and scale of our sample in combination with professional language testing scores as well as background information helps to answer research questions about fundamental SLA concepts (and their relationships).
+Although STEX is primarily a language test, research opportunities have been acknowledged as a relevant part of the STEX administration.
+From the beginning onwards, a short questionnaires has been part of the STEX administration procedures.
 The context of a language test necessitates a short and simple questionnaire that in this case establishes boundaries between L1, L2, and Ln, which may be more blurred in the multilingual reality of the learners.
-The necessary compartmentalization (Gullifer & Titone, 2020) of the questionnaire cannot represent degrees of language background integration.
-Schepens et al. (2016, 2018) have conducted specific studies of the effects of additional language background.
-These studies demonstrated separate distance effects for the L1 and the best other previously learned language.
+The necessary compartmentalization (Gullifer & Titone, 2020) of the questionnaire cannot represent degrees of all sorts of language background.
+Schepens et al. (2016, 2018) have conducted specific studies of the effects of a previously learned additional language besides the L1 on learning Dutch.
+These studies demonstrated separate distance effects for the L1 and the best other previously learned language (L2) on learning Dutch (Ln).

 The measures of linguistic distance represent indirect measures of the required cognitive resources for learning the target language.
-These distance measures explain an impressive amount of 80% of the variance that mixed effects models attribute to the L1.
-Linguistic distance are can be straightforward to measure, while alternative, more direct cognitive measures are not.
-Such measures might include, for example: measures of effort, learning and instruction time, error analyses, and a range of sociologically grounded measures.
+These distance measures nevertheless explain an impressive amount of 80% of the variance that mixed effects models attributed to the differences between the L1s.
+Linguistic distance measures were defined in a straightforward way, while alternative, more direct cognitive measures are often hard to operationalize.
+Such measures might include, for example, measures of effort, learning and instruction time, or error analyses.

 Our hypotheses did not specifically assume linear effects, so we included quadratic effects in our linear regression approach in order to arrive at a better fitting model.
 The resulting model gives an indication that the main effects of age and distance as well as the interaction between age and distance are non-linear.
-There are a number of other useful tools to further study these non-linear patterns.
-These include general additive modeling (Winter & Wieling, 2016), spline regression, segmented regression analysis (Rutter et al., 2020), exponential learning models (see Hartshorne et al., 2018 for an application of these methods), and cognitive modeling (Greene & Rhodes, 2020).

 The non-linear pattern we found here shows that the benefits from transfer may start to increase almost exponentially at high language similarity levels.
-Reversely, it perhaps also means that there can be critical distances, and after reaching them, language background does not have positive effects any more.
-More generally, these non-linear interaction effects imply that variation in adult Ln learning holds valuable information to uncover processes of exchange between ways of describing the underlying patterns of age-related decline The age patterns that we exposed seem to show how adult Ln learning involves a mix of specific cognitive resources (see e.g. Hartshorne & Germine, 2015).
-Further research may help to clarify such dynamics between language independent-skills and language-dependent skills (Cummins, 1979; Hulstijn et al., 2012).
+Reversely, it perhaps also means that there can be critical limits, and after passing these, language background does not have positive effects any longer.
+More generally, these non-linear interaction effects imply that variation in adult Ln learning may hold valuable information to uncover processes of age-related decline.
+The age patterns that we exposed seem to show how adult Ln learning involves a mix of cognitive resources (see e.g. Hartshorne & Germine, 2015).
+Further research may help to distinguish between language independent-skills and language-dependent skills (Cummins, 1979; Hulstijn et al., 2012).